Bizzaro/OntarioVaccineFormAutomaker/README.md

 - Copy the path of the chrome driver and paste it into the last column in the CSV
 - Enter your information for each corresponding column in the single row below
 - Run script by executing ```python script.py sample.csv```
+- Add one .csv file per person with their indo in them.
+- Run multiple runs with one command
+	- This joins the queue with 3 seperate windows for 3 individuals, waits until it's your turn, autofills health card info and logs in.
+	- Example - ```python script.py me.csv & python script.py gf.csv & python script.py dad.csv &```